CEREAL AND OTHER PREMIUMS, COMIC BOOK OFFERS AND GUMBALL PRIZES

 West Indies woman.
 (2)

 Made by Commonwealth Products of Massachusetts (a commonwealth) these figures were perhaps made first but we think they were made due to the popularity of the Van Brode premiums.
 It is possible that the molds for both the Van Brode and Commonwealth figures were made by the same mold maker.
 In 1951 when first made they were sold painted in window boxes in sets of 12.
+Then they were sold in four boxed sets of eight figures and also on individual cards (pictured below).
 The quality of painting varies and the figures can also be found unpainted in a variety of colors.
 The figures have bases with two raised diamonds on the underside as can be seen in the above picture on the right.
 Some countries have male and female figures but most do not.
-Some figures were used for more than one country such as; Alaska/ Eskimo, Early American/England, China/Japan boy, India/Sikh & Austria/Switzerland man.
-A total of 37 figures in 32 poses have been found to date, but there may be more.
-In later years the unpainted versions were sold in small header bags as seen below.
-It is also possible that there are two series or manufacturers.
-I have been told these were used as ice cream premiums with the two diamonds fitting into slots in the plastic holder and the surrounded by ice cream.
+A boxed set of all 32 figures in the flesh colored plastic was also sold complete with paints for the child to decorate the figures.
+In later years (probably after Alaska became a state in 1959) five of the bases were revised and given new names; Eskimo to ALASKA, Early American to ENGLAND, China Boy to JAPAN, India to SIKH and Austria to SWITZERLAND (man).
+These revised names have only been found in the later unpainted plastic colors.
+So a total of 37 figures in 32 poses have been found to date.
+In later years the unpainted versions were used as cereal? premiums sold in small header bags as seen below and the mold was sent to Mexican here they were also made and distributed in Rubenstein International (a promotions company) also in small header card bags.
+I have been told these figures were also used as ice cream premiums with the two diamonds fitting into slots in the plastic holder and the surrounded by ice cream.
 You would then need to eat the ice cream to see which figure you got.
 These may also have been Nabisco cereal premiums.
-There was a Commonwealth Moulding Company in Australia and there be a connection with the US company.
+There was a Commonwealth Moulding Company in Australia and maybe there was a connection with the US company.
 Distinct Asian poses have been found in Australia in lots containing poses identical those made in the USA.
 Perhaps a friendship stuck up during WWII led to a joint international operation.

 The above group came from Australia with poses not made in the USA.